Texas wildfire kills 1, as officials worry extreme drought could worsen conditions

 “I was devastated but still very hopeful, praying that it wouldn’t be too bad,” she said.

 Then the wind-swept smoke got even thicker, small debris flew by and orange bursts appeared.
-Robles knew the house, and everything in it, were turning to ash.
+Robles knew the house, and everything in it, was turning to ash.

 The Eastland Complex fire — made up of three smaller wild fires in Central Texas — has incinerated more than 45,000 acres of land since sparking Thursday, destroying hundreds of homes and killing a deputy sheriff who was helping evacuate residents.
 Deputy Sgt.
-Barbara Fenley, 51, was evacuating homes in Carbon, the Eastland County Sheriff’s Office said, when due to poor visibility and deteriorating conditions she steered her vehicle off the road and into flames.
+Barbara Fenley, 51, was evacuating homes in Carbon, the Eastland County Sheriff’s Office said, when, due to poor visibility and deteriorating conditions, she steered her vehicle off the road and into flames.

 Texas Gov. Greg Abbott (R) declared a disaster in 11 counties affected by the blaze.
 Smoke on Friday drifted into skies above Houston, some 300 miles away.
 Only 15 percent of the fire was contained as of Saturday afternoon, officials said.